Coronavirus digest: US reports over 4,000 daily deaths | DW | 08.01.2021

 Britian announced plans to extend a ban on travelers arriving to England from South Africa to other southern African nations to prevent the spread of a variant discovered in South Africa.
 The UK's airline industry mulled the need to introduce pre-departure testing as a short-term measure.

-Hungary announced an extension of existing restrictions — including a nighttime curfew — until February 1 to curb the spread of infections.
+Hungary announced an extension of existing restrictions — including a 7 p.m. curfew — until February 1 to curb the spread of infections.
 Prime Minister Viktor Orban said Hungary had received 80,000 doses of the BioNTech-Pfizer vaccine but warned that was not enough.

 France has pre-ordered 200 million doses of different COVID-19 vaccines, more than enough to cover its entire population of 67 million people.
 Surveys show six in every 10 citizens intend to refuse the vaccine.